 Core Group 2

-You are eligible if you were receiving a means tested benefit on the qualifying date.
+Core Group 2 is a new group of automatic recipients.
+You are eligible if you receive a 'qualifying benefit' and have high energy costs.
 The qualifying benefits include Universal Credit, Housing Benefit and Pension Credit Savings Credit.